dani8439/well-grounded-rubyist/sample_code/chapter_fifteen/notes3.md

 ```

 ## *Introspection of variables and constants* ##
+Ruby can tell you several things about which variables and constants you have access to at a given point in runtime.
+You can get a listing of local or global variables, an object's instance variables, the class variables of a class or module, and the constants of a class or module.

 ### *Listing local and global variables* ###
+The local and global variable inspections are straightforward, you use the top-level methods `local_variables` and `global_variables`.
+In each case, you get back an array of symbols corresponding to the local or global variables currently defined:

 ### *Listing instance variables* ###